Sharon Fichman

-Sharon Fichman (/ˈfɪtʃmən/ FITCH-mən; born December 3, 1990) is a Canadian-Israeli inactive tennis player.
+Sharon Fichman (/ˈfɪtʃmən/ FITCH-mən; born December 3, 1990) is a Canadian former tennis player.
+She achieved career-high WTA rankings of 77 in singles (May 2014) and 21 in doubles (January 2022).

-In 2004, at the age of 13, she was Canada's Under-18 Indoor & Outdoor National girls' champion, and also won the doubles title.
 In 2005, Fichman won the gold medal in women's singles at the 2005 Maccabiah Games in Israel, at the age of 14.
-In 2006, Fichman won the Australian Open and French Open junior doubles championships.
 She was ranked No. 5 on the ITF Junior Circuit in December 2006.
-Since turning professional, her career-highs have been No. 77 in singles (May 19, 2014) and No. 21 in doubles (January 17, 2022).

-She was inactive from May 2016 to April 2018, but returned to tennis in doubles at the $60k event in Indian Harbour Beach, reaching the quarterfinals with Jamie Loeb.
-She competed at last at the 2021 WTA Finals.
+Fichman was inactive from May 2016 to April 2018, but returned to tennis in doubles at the 60k event in Indian Harbour Beach, reaching the quarterfinals with Jamie Loeb.
+She qualified for the 2021 WTA Finals with Giuliana Olmos.

 Personal life

 Fichman, who is Jewish, was born and raised in Forest Hill in Toronto, Canada.
 She is a citizen of both Canada and Israel.
 Her parents, Julia and Bobby, emigrated from Romania to Israel in 1982, and then to Canada in 1989.
 Bobby was a semi-pro tennis player, and is now a nuclear engineer.
 Her mother is a computer engineer and also a tennis fan.

 Fichman started playing tennis at the age of four, and won her first tournament at six.
 By age 13, she was the world No. 2 player under-14.
-In 2004, at the age of 13, she was Canada's Under-18 Indoor & Outdoor National girls champion, and also won the doubles title with partner Mélanie Gloria.
+In 2004, at the age of 13, she was Canada's Under-18 Indoor & Outdoor National girls' champion, and also won the doubles title with partner Mélanie Gloria.
 In 2006, Fichman and Anastasia Pavlyuchenkova dominated doubles at the Grand Slam juniors by winning the Australian Open and French Open.
-At the 2006 Juniors US Open, Fichman quartered in singles and came close to capturing her third Grand Slam title in doubles with a finalist showing.
+At the 2006 US Open, Fichman reached the quarterfinals in girls' singles and came close to capturing her third major title in doubles with a finalist showing.
 She lost in the finals of the Canadian Open Junior Championship in both singles and doubles.
 She attended Forest Hill Collegiate Institute, a public high school, which she graduated from in July 2008.

-Fichman's idol is Belgian Justine Henin.
-She is engaged to retired figure skater Dylan Moscovitch.
+Fichman's idol at the beginning was Belgian tennis player Justine Henin.

-Tennis career
+Career

 2005

 In 2005, Fichman won the gold medal in women's singles at the 2005 Maccabiah Games in Israel, at the age of 14.
-She defeated Israeli Julia Glushko in the semi-finals.
-She defeated 23-year-old Nicole Ptak of the United States in straight sets in the final.
+She defeated Israeli Julia Glushko in the semifinals and 23-year-old Nicole Ptak of the United States in straight sets in the final.
 "I represented my religion and my country", she said after beating Ptak.
 "These Games are not just all about sports but meeting people, learning about culture and building friendship.
 Being the No. 1 Jewish female tennis player in the world is also not too shabby."
 Fichman also won a bronze medal in the women's doubles, and wrapped up the event with silver medal in mixed doubles.
 She was also Canada's flag-bearer at the Games.